symfony/symfony-docs/book/translation.rst

 .. note::

     The term *locale* refers roughly to the user's language and country.
-It can be any string that your application then uses to manage translations and other format differences (e.g. currency format).
+It can be any string that your application uses to manage translations and other format differences (e.g. currency format).
 We recommended the `ISO639-1`_ *language* code, an underscore (``_``), then the `ISO3166 Alpha-2`_ *country* code (e.g. ``fr_FR`` for French/France).